exercism/php/exercises/concept/windowing-system/.meta/design.md

 ## Learning objectives

 - Reference to OOP
-- PHP is a multi-paradign general purpose language with OOP features, what does that mean?
+- PHP is a multi-paradigm general purpose language with OOP features, what does that mean?
 - How to use a constructor function
 - What does `$this` mean/do
 - How to create a new instance with `new`